-6. Conjugal Condition.-In the following tables particulars are given concerning the population of the several States and Territories on 3rd April, 1911, classified according to age and conjugal condition :-
+6. Conjugal Condition.-In the following tables particulars are given concerning the population of the several States and Territories on 3rd April, 1911, classified according to conjugal condition and age:-

 AUSTRALIAN POPULATION AT 3rd APRIL, 1911, CLASSIFIED ACCORDING TO CONJUGAL CONDITION AND AGE.